Obama pushes state Medicaid expansion in healthcare hub Nashville

 For the hospitals, “it is a burden.
 The hospital becomes the insurer of last resort,” said Skolnick.

-But the conservative Beacon Center of Tennessee, one of the loudest voices of opposition when the state considered expansion, said Obama is selling a program that is a “taxpayer bailout for special interests and hospitals.”
+But the conservative Beacon Center of Tennessee, one of the loudest voices of opposition when the state considered expansion, said Obama is selling a program that is “unaffordable and immoral.”

 “While we thank the president for visiting our beautiful capital city, giving a speech on bad policy and shaking a few hands is not going to solve our healthcare problems here in Tennessee,” said spokesman Mark Cunningham.